In addition to seeds, which of the following characteristics is u... | Channels for Pearson+

 1

-Understand the question: The problem is asking which characteristic is unique to seed-producing plants.
-This means we need to identify a feature that is exclusive to plants that produce seeds and not shared by other types of plants.
+Understand the concept of seed-producing plants: Seed-producing plants, also known as spermatophytes, include gymnosperms and angiosperms.
+They have unique adaptations that distinguish them from other plant groups.

-Analyze the options: Review each characteristic provided in the options to determine if it is unique to seed-producing plants or if it is shared by other plant groups.
+Review the characteristic 'Alternation of generations': This is a common feature in all plants, not unique to seed-producing plants.
+It refers to the life cycle alternating between a haploid gametophyte and a diploid sporophyte generation.

-Option 1: 'Cell walls made of cellulose' - This is a characteristic of all plants, not just seed-producing plants.
-Therefore, it is not unique to seed-producing plants.
+Examine 'Cell walls made of cellulose': This is a universal trait of all plants, algae, and some protists.
+It is not specific to seed-producing plants.

-Option 2: 'Presence of chlorophyll' - Chlorophyll is present in all photosynthetic plants, including non-seed-producing plants like mosses and ferns.
-Thus, it is not unique to seed-producing plants.
+Analyze 'Photosynthetic ability': Photosynthesis is a shared characteristic among most plants, algae, and some bacteria.
+It is not exclusive to seed-producing plants.

-Option 3: 'Presence of flowers or cones' - Flowers and cones are reproductive structures that are specific to seed-producing plants (angiosperms and gymnosperms, respectively).
-This characteristic is unique to seed-producing plants and distinguishes them from non-seed-producing plants like mosses and ferns.
+Focus on 'Presence of pollen grains': Pollen grains are unique to seed-producing plants.
+They are male gametophytes that facilitate reproduction without the need for water, a key adaptation for terrestrial environments.

 Watch next